marr/Knowledge/Apple/Swift.md

 ```
 struct SomeStruct {
     // Functions for instance methods
-    // Constants / variables for instance properties (stored)
+    // Constants / variables for stored instance properties
-    // Variables with { expression } for instance properties (computed)
+    // Variables with { expression } for computed instance properties
     // @SomePropertyWrapper for property wrappers
     // self for the instance itself - used by default when using a property / method name within a method like [self.]someProperty
     // init() to customize initialization